caraujo84/scatests/README.md

 ## Project Structure

-- core: Here is the base class
+- core: Here is the base class and the urls for the tests.
 - models: Here you can add all the models that you are going to need to your tests.
 For this base project we have added a user model in order to generate fake users.
 - objects: Inside this folder you will find 2 more folders:
     - components: Here you will add your component classes with their elements.